stgeorgeshurstville/bulletin/_docs/sermon.md

 The Sayings we Live by

-he Promise he has Made.
+The Promise he has Made.
 The Promise we Make.

 To Live is Christ
 - I live by Christ